PHENYTOIN

-PHENYTOIN belongs to the group of medicines called 'anticonvulsants' used to treat epilepsy/seizures, and prevent seizures during/after brain surgery or after traumatic brain injury.
+PHENYTOIN used to treat epilepsy/seizures, and prevent seizures during/after brain surgery or after traumatic brain injury.
 Besides this, PHENYTOIN may also be used to treat trigeminal neuralgia (facial nerve pain).
-Epilepsy is a central nervous system disorder characterized by a sudden rush of electrical activity in the brain leading to seizures, unusual behaviour, and loss of awareness.
+Epilepsy is a central nervous system disorder characterized by a sudden rush of electrical activity in the brain, leading to seizures, unusual behaviour, and loss of awareness.

-PHENYTOIN contains 'Phenytoin' which helps prevent neurons from working at a very fast speed, thereby preventing the brain cells from firing together rapidly in an uncontrolled way.
-As a result, PHENYTOIN controls the overactivity of the brain cells that causes seizures.
+PHENYTOIN contains 'Phenytoin', which helps prevent neurons from working at a very fast speed, thereby preventing the brain cells from firing together rapidly in an uncontrolled way.
+As a result, PHENYTOIN controls the overactivity of the brain cells that cause seizures.
 PHENYTOIN slows down the electrical impulses in the nerves and reduces their ability to transmit pain.
-Thereby treats trigeminal neuralgia.
+Thereby treating trigeminal neuralgia.

 Uses of PHENYTOIN